NASA’s J-2X Engine

 Orion Prepares for Next Round of Acoustic Testing

 The Orion MPCV ground test vehicle is lifted into the acoustic chamber at Lockheed Martin’s facilities near Denver on Thursday, Sept.
 15, 2011, in preparation for the Launch Abort Vehicle Configuration Test.
 For this test, the MPCV, or multi-purpose crew vehicle, is covered with fillets and ogive panels which resemble the vehicle’s launch configuration.
 The spacecraft will undergo testing at sound pressure levels that emulate those experienced at launch and in the event an abort is needed to carry the crew to safety away from a potential problem on the launch pad or during ascent.

 Posted in Economic development, Net, Science, SPACE WATCH, Technology, Transportation

-Tagged Heavy Lift Launch Vehicle, International Space Station, Marshall Space Flight Center, NASA, Orion, Space launch, Space Launch System, Test & certification, United States
+Tagged Heavy Lift Launch Vehicle, International Space Station, Marshall Space Flight Center, NASA, Orion, Space launch, Space Launch System, Test & measurement, United States

 By Dominic Basulto – A handful of companies in the technology sector are sitting on a combined cash hoard of over $100 billion.
 The biggest cash reserve belongs to Apple, which is currently sitting on more than $76 billion in cash.
 Meanwhile, Google has $37 billion, Dell $11 billion, Qualcomm $5.6 billion and Accenture has $5.3 billion — all in cash on hand.
 To put this into perspective, the deficit-ridden Federal Government has less than $74 billion in cash at its disposal.
 At a time when every single measure to resuscitate the economy seems to have been exhausted, is it possible that Silicon Valley could be tapped to provide one last stimulus? more> http://tinyurl.com/3jmu7z4